Milo Ventimiglia On His Real Life Bond With His ‘This Is Us’ Daughter Kate

 Viewers have seen Milo’s character’s close relationship with his three kids, but he definitely has a soft spot for his little girl.

-“Jack is held together by his kids and we’ve seen moments with 8-year-old Kate at the pool and now, having the moment at the birthday party where Jack tries to cheer Kate up, and it just doesn’t quite work anymore,” Ventimiglia added.
+“Jack is held together by his kids and we’ve seen moments with eight-year-old Kate at the pool and now, having the moment at the birthday party where Jack tries to cheer Kate up, and it just doesn’t quite work anymore,” Ventimiglia added.

 Milo’s character clearly has a special bond with his only daughter, but viewers know it will be cut short.
 Still, Ventimiglia said he trusted This Is Us creator Dan Fogelman’s choice to make the Pearson kids teenagers when Jack died.